-Why You Should See a Neurologist
+Reasons to See a Neurologist

 A neurologist is highly trained to treat a number of neurological conditions, including migraine headaches, insomnia, balance issues, memory loss and seizures (convulsions) that might be an early sign of epilepsy.
 As medical doctors, neurologists bring extensive knowledge to patients for treatment of strokes.
 If these symptoms occur, consider visiting a neurologist for a suggested course of treatment.

-Migraines Or Consistent headaches
+Migraines or Consistent Headaches

 A migraine causes painful headaches that may occur with sensitivity to light and sound, nausea, vomiting, or muscle spasms in the head and neck.
 The pain from a migraine can be debilitating, but the medicine prescribed by a neurologist helps.
 Neurologists recognize the signs of headaches caused by other conditions such as meningitis (an infection of the membranes covering the brain) or brain tumors.
 They can also help identify and treat headaches resulting from stress, anxiety, hormonal changes or sensitivity to certain foods and medications.

 A sleep disorder characteristically means disturbed sleep with significant disruption.
 These disruptions include the length of time it takes to fall asleep or wake up, daytime drowsiness, nightmares, and interruptions during the night.
 Sleep disorders often lead to fatigue, lack of focus, irritability, memory blackouts, and confusion.
 Neurologists can help diagnose and treat insomnia caused by depression, medication side effects, chronic pain, or obstructive sleep apnea.
 They also help determine if your sense of restlessness during the night results from Parkinson’s disease (a neurological condition that affects movement) or simply the need for a cup of tea in the wee hours of the morning.